coderserdar/Documents/README.md

  - **Network**, **Operating Systems**
  - **Cyber Security & Hacking**
  - **Non-Categorized Technologies**

+**Important note:** I remove the books which are in Turkish from this repo.
+If you want to access them, you can lookup to [*TurkceKaynaklar*](https://github.com/coderserdar/TurkceKaynaklar) repo address.

 There are sub section in this repository like (You can look at Documents site map)
  - [**Delphi**](https://github.com/coderserdar/Documents/tree/main/Delphi/)